appurist/reactivator/docs/index.md

-This project is a _very small_ library package that provides simple reactivity to arbitrary data elements.
+This project is a _very small_ library package that provides simple but rich reactivity to arbitrary data elements.
 It has **no** runtime dependencies.
 It is platform agnostic, however it is not intended for use in combination with other frameworks which may implement the same functionality, or have naming clashes.

 ### Reactivator Wiki and API Documentation